Child Death

 2024-0062 3 May 2023 Manchester North

-Royal College of Paediatrics and Child … Department of Health and Social Care National Institute for Health and Care …
+Department of Health and Social Care National Institute for Health and Care … Royal College of Paediatrics and Child …

-Concerns summary Lack of national guidance for diagnosing and treating Group A Streptococcus, particularly for high-risk groups like children under 5, and the absence of rapid antigen testing for under 5s, creates diagnostic delays.
+Concerns summary (AI summary) Lack of national guidance for diagnosing and treating Group A Streptococcus, particularly for high-risk groups like children under 5, and the absence of rapid antigen testing for under 5s, creates diagnostic delays.

 Milan Hamza